CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/working-with-cmssw/faq.md

 Tools used during `scram b`, such as [`edmWriteConfigs`](https://github.com/cms-sw/cmssw/blob/master/FWCore/ParameterSet/bin/edmWriteConfigs.cpp), can also be edited by the user and can, therefore, be debugged.

+If the source code of the tool has not been checked out by the user, a precompiled one will be used.
+If the user has checked out the package containing the tool and builds CMSSW, the newly compiled tool will be used instead.

 For example, if `edmWriteConfigs` hangs during `scram b` (resulting in `scram b` never finishing, with the message `@@@@ Running edmWriteConfigs for RecoPixelVertexingPixelTripletsPlugins` being the last one